melato/lxdops/README.md

 lxdops is a go program that launches and configures LXD containers and manages ZFS filesystems attached to these containers as disk devices.
+When you launch a container with lxdops, you also create additional zfs filesystems for this container, aside from the root filesystem that is managed by LXD.
+Similarly, there are lxdops commands to snapshot, rollback, clone/copy, and destroy these filesystems along with their container.
+You can also specify profiles and cloud-config files to be applied to the container.

+All these instructions are contained in an lxdops config file, which can be used to launch/rebuild/delete multiple containers with the same configuration.

 The goal is to be able to replace the root directory of a container with an updated one, without disrupting the applications in the container, except for a reboot.
-To do this correctly requires knowledge of the files that the applications of interest use, so that any changes to these files are placed in external filesystems or they are reconfigured when the root application is updated.
+To do this correctly requires knowledge of the files that the applications of interest use, so that any changes to these files are placed in external filesystems or they are reconfigured when the container is launched or rebuilt.

 # Examples
-For examples, see the separate [lxdops.demo](https://github.com/lxdops.demo) repository.
+For detailed examples, see the separate [lxdops.demo](https://github.com/lxdops.demo) repository.

+# Compile
+	cd main
+	date > version
+	# or: git log -1 --format=%cd > version
+	go install lxdops.go

 # branch v2 changes
 In branch v2, all internal container configuration, such as installing packages, creating files and users,